You Know You’re on the Right Side of History When…

 You’re on the right side of history when the other side burns our flag, topples our monuments and obstructs the advancement of American Liberty these symbols represent.

 “A morsel of genuine history is a thing so rare as to be always valuable.” —Thomas Jefferson (1817)

-You know you’re on the right side of history when the other side burns our flag and topples our monuments and obstructs the march toward American Liberty that these symbols represent.
+You know you’re on the right side of history when the other side burns our flag, topples historic monuments and obstructs the advancement of American Liberty that these symbols represent.

 Joe Biden remains largely hunkered down in his basement bunker so as not to risk further exposure of his non compos mentis cognitive slide.
 Until yesterday, when he made an unpublicized appearance and fumbled his remarks, it had been 89 days since he last answered an unscripted media question.
 Apparently, his campaign’s strategy is “less is more” — and who can blame his handlers?

 On Monday, from his sequestered safe house, Biden posted a social-media comment, asserting, “White supremacy should be rooted out and relegated to the pages of history — not promoted by the President of the United States.”

 That immediately prompted a question he should be (but won’t be) asked in response: Given the violent racist history of the Democrat Party, shouldn’t any and all references to it be “canceled” and stricken from history, and anyone who refuses to disassociate themselves from the party thrown out of office?